 INSIDER DIRT: Green Garage has a rooftop garden and supplies fresh ingredients to Motor City Brewing Works.
 On most Fridays at noon, there is a brown-bag community lunchtime and 30-minute public building tour.

 The Detroit RiverFront Conservancy has done a magnificent job of transforming Detroit’s riverfront into a fun, attractive, healthy place adorned with pathways, parks, playgrounds, yoga classes and spectacular views.
 Another beauty along the riverfront is Belle Isle Park.
 Don’t overlook the park’s Anna Scripps Whitcomb Conservatory.
 Admission to this tropical oasis is free (There is a fee to get on the island for those who drive).

 INSIDER DIRT: Rent a bike from Wheelhouse Detroit on Atwater Street on the Detroit RiverWalk, and pedal your way along the riverfront.
 You’ll pass several parks, including the William G. Milliken State Park and Harbor and the newly renovated Mt.
 Elliott Park, plus Detroit RiverWalk West.
-Or, check out Detroit Community Yoga’s Bikes and Yoga program.
-It starts in May at Wheelhouse Detroit and ends on Belle Isle, and it’s free.

 4. Dequindre Cut Greenway